You know what?

 At first glance, Garmin Vivomove HR looks like a traditional watch.

 In fact, it can collect plenty of data and transfer them to your phone.

-It comes with many wellness monitoring tools to help you with daily activities: a stress tracking, a relaxation timer, an advance sleep monitor, and many more.
+It comes with many wellness monitoring tools to help you with daily activities: stress levels, a relaxation timer, an advanced REM sleep monitor, and many more.

 You’ll just have to see for yourself.